EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 - A manufacturer needs to provision configuration info, software, and credentials to a device from remote.
 With the help of remote attestation the manufacturer is provided enough information to verify that information is only sent to devices it has built.

+- Two devices are establishing keys to perform secure exchange of information such as clustering.
+As part of the establishment, an attestation message is provided to ensure that the keys and policies relating to those keys are respecting the requirements for the proposed exchange.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}